harness/developer-hub/docs/chaos-engineering/technical-reference/probes/slo-probe.md

    </td>
    <td><code>httpProbe, k8sProbe, cmdProbe, promProbe</code>
    </td>
    <td>The <code>type</code> supports four types of probes.
-It can one of the httpProbe, k8sProbe, cmdProbe, promProbe
+It can one of the httpProbe, k8sProbe, cmdProbe, promProbe.
    </td>
   </tr>
   <tr>